dreamsicle-io/wp-theme-assets/README.md

 ## Testing Build

-Included is an [assets structure boilerplate](https://github.com/dreamsicle-io/wp-theme-assets/blob/master/package/assets/src) located at `assets/src` directory comes prepopulated with all expected `.js` and `.scss` files.
+Included is an [assets structure boilerplate](https://github.com/dreamsicle-io/wp-theme-assets/blob/master/package/assets/src), located at `assets/src` directory comes prepopulated with all expected [source JS](https://github.com/dreamsicle-io/wp-theme-assets/tree/master/package/assets/src/js) and [source SASS](https://github.com/dreamsicle-io/wp-theme-assets/tree/master/package/assets/src/sass) files.
 These files themselves are also prepopulated with small snippets intended to test the various build tasks and ensure they are all working properly.

 **Test assets included by default:**